UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Oncor delivery rates increase to cover the costs of infrastructure upgrades, population growth, and advanced metering systems.

-Several factors contribute to recent increases:
+Several major factors contribute to these recent rate hikes:

-Oncor vs. CenterPoint: How Do DFW Rates Compare?
+Oncor Vs. CenterPoint: How Do DFW Rates Compare?

 Map comparing Oncor (North Texas) and CenterPoint (Houston) delivery charges based on regional weather recovery costs.